-Justo Smoker was arrested today and charged with kidnapping missing Amish girl Linda Stoltzfoos in Lancaster County, Pennsylvania.
+Justo Smoker was arrested last year and charged with kidnapping missing Amish girl Linda Stoltzfoos in Lancaster County, Pennsylvania.
 The 18-year-old woman was last seen walking home from church June 21, 2020, and remains were found Wednesday, April 21, 2021, related to her disappearance according to the Lancaster District Attorney’s Office.

 Smoker has been charged with criminal homicide and kidnap, and is awaiting trial, according to his docket sheet.
-Stoltzsfoos was last seen in the area of Bird-in-Hand, Pennsylvania, nearly three weeks ago on Father’s Day.
+Stoltzsfoos was last seen in the area of Bird-in-Hand, Pennsylvania on Father’s Day 2020.
 Surveillance footage and witness accounts led investigators to Smoker, 34, of Paradise, Pennsylvania.
-Police are continuing the search for Stoltzfoos for 10 months, and said early in the investigation they believed she was harmed, according to the East Lampeter Township Police Department.
+Police continued the search for Stoltzfoos for 10 months, and said early in the investigation they believed she was harmed, according to the East Lampeter Township Police Department.

 Smoker was a high school wrestling star who spent the majority of his adult life in prison following a string of robberies when he was 21.
 He pleaded guilty to robbing four businesses in a six-day period.
 Smoker was adopted at age 7, and his adopted parents told a judge at his sentencing that they would support him after he was released from prison.

 1. Justo Smoker Was Charged With Felony Kidnapping & a Misdemeanor, False Imprisonment, in Linda Stoltzfoos’ Disappearance & Later Charged With Homicide